Inedo/inedo-docs/Content/proget/api/sca/builds/create.md

 *Create Build* is available as both a `pgutil` command and an HTTP Request, and will create a new build or update an existing build.

+Note, this API endpoint functions by creating a new build when the version specified in the API request does not exist, else it updates an existing build.

 :::(Info) (🚀 Quick Example: Creating a new build with pgutil) This example creates build `1.2.3` of the project `myProject`